 Dr. Philipossian has authored approximately 110 archival journal publications and about 155 articles in conference proceedings.
-He holds 24 patents in the area of semiconductor processing and device fabrication with another 5 pending.
+He holds 24 patents in the area of semiconductor processing and device fabrication.

 Dr. Borucki was the Chief Technology Officer of Araca Incorporated from 2006 to 2017.
 He was responsible for intellectual portfolio development, new applications, prototype hardware engineering and construction, analysis software development, data analysis, sales and customer technical support.
 Prior to acquisition by Araca of his consulting company, Intelligent Planar, he was an independent contractor specializing in the application of physics and mathematical modeling to chemical-mechanical planarization.
 Dr. Borucki has BS and PhD degrees in mathematics from Rensselaer Polytechnic Institute.